rgfactory/ionic-v1-webpack-boilerplate/README.md

 ## Introduction

-The 1.5.3 angularJS version is suitable for a component-based application structure.
+Ionic v1 uses the 1.5.3 angularJS version which is suitable for a component-based application structure.

 This makes it easier to write an app in a way that's similar to using Web Components or using Angular 2's style of application architecture.